Bappy38/Youtube2.0/README.md

 <hr>

-# Completed till Machine Coding Interview && Building Youtube

 # TODO

+- Implement N-Layer nested Comment Section
+- Show Search Result based on Search

+# Improvement

 - Make WatchPage Exactly like youtube using Youtube APIs
 - Shimmer UI for VideoContainer
 - Write detail about JsonP.
 And challenges faced around this topic

-1:55:00
+- We will only store last 50 search result.
+And remove the old entry if it exceeds 50
+-

+# Completed till Advance Features in Youtube